 - Fecal examination – Which may reveal the presence of parasite eggs.

 - Upper gastrointestinal barium series – To evaluate the upper gastrointestinal tract.
 Barium is a white powder which is not transparent to x-rays.
 The cat eats a barium meal which coats the GI structures, an x-ray will highlight tumours, ulcers, and damage.

 - Endoscopy – A flexible tube with a camera at the end is inserted into the esophagus and into the stomach to look for tumours, blockages, ulcers, a biopsy may be taken during the procedure.

 - Xrays and/or ultrasound – To look for tumours, blockages, foreign bodies and evaluate the kidneys and liver.

-The goal of treatment is to address the underlying condition, once this has been determined and treated, the melena should improve.
-Often a sick cat will need supportive care such as intravenous fluids to treat dehydration and help the body flush out toxins, anti nausea medications to control vomiting, if anemia is severe, a blood transfusion may be required and a bland diet such as boiled chicken and rice which is easy for your cat to digest.
+The goal of treatment is to address the underlying condition as well as provide supportive care which may include intravenous fluids to treat dehydration and help the body flush out toxins, anti nausea medications to control vomiting, if anemia is severe, a blood transfusion may be required and a bland diet such as boiled chicken and rice which is easy for your cat to digest.

-- Poisoning – Induce vomiting, pump the stomach to remove the toxins from the system followed by activated charcoal.
+- Ingestion of toxins – Induce vomiting if exposure has occurred within the past 2 hours, pump the stomach to remove the toxins from the system followed by activated charcoal.

 - Ingestion of blood – Find and treat the source of bleeding such as dental extraction or surgery to repair damaged tissues.